Mean-field theory of the DNLS equation at positive and negative absolute temperatures: Introduction

 According to Machlup's criterion, the existence of a negative$-T$ phase is a general property of statistical systems displaying a finite energy density at infinite temperature~\cite{machlup75}.
 In the DNLS case, this occurs because of the existence of two conserved quantities bounded from below: the energy and the mass (or norm).
+The thermodynamics of DNLS was studied by Rasmussen et al.~\cite{Rasmussen2000_PRL} in the grandcanonical ensemble through the transfer integral operator.
+This approach allowed to identify an infinite-temperature line of finite energy densities separating homogeneous states at positive temperature from localized negative$-T$ states.
+In the positive-$T$ region, the formal expression of the grandcanonical partition function is usually of unwieldy usage for practical purposes, while for negative temperatures it is formally ill-defined due to the divergence of the integral over the grandcanonical distribution.
+This scenario motivated further studies of simplified models sharing some basic features with the full DNLS equation.

-The purely stochastic C2C model~\cite{Iubini2013_NJP,JSP_DNLS,GIP21} (where the energy is locally the square of the mass) is an even simpler example and represents a very good training ground, since the absence of interactions between neighbouring sites makes it possible to derive some rigorous results~\cite{GIP24,GIPP25}.
+A dozen years ago it was introduced a purely stochastic model~\cite{Iubini2013_NJP,JSP_DNLS,GIP21,Szavits2014_PRL} recently renamed C2C model, because it displays a condensed phase induced by two conservation laws.
+In fact, it shares with the DNLS the existence of two conserved quantities bounded from below: the energy and the mass (or norm).
+The absence of interaction energy between neighbouring sites in the C2C model makes it possible to derive some rigorous results~\cite{GIP24,GIPP25}.
 Furthermore, it helped establishing a connection with a wider class of stochastic models~\cite{Gradenigo2021_JSTAT,Gradenigo2021_EPJE}, the so called Zero Range Processes~\cite{evans05r}.
+The C2C model gives an accurate thermodynamical description of the DNLS in proximity of the transition line between homogeneous and localized/condensed phase ($T=\infty$), but it fails when one moves away from this line because C2C disregards the coupling between different sites.

+More recently, the DNLS model was studied through some type of mean-field (MF) approach in the large connectivity limit where each site interacts with all the others~\cite{arezzo22}.
+Another approach has recently employed transfer integral techniques to develop an equilibrium description in terms of interacting Rayleigh-Jeans modes beyond the weakly nonlinear limit~\cite{Kabat26}.